-They prefer acidic soil with a pH of 4.0-7.0, but will tolerate slightly alkaline soils and salt Like many plants, they don’t like wet feet, so it needs to be well-draining.
+They prefer acidic soil with a pH of 4.0 to 7.0, but will tolerate slightly alkaline soils and salt Like many plants, they don’t like wet feet, so it needs to be well-draining.
 They can grow in sandy loam or clay soils as well.

 Mock oranges appreciate full sun to partial shade, and show their love for sunny spots by producing masses of deliciously scented blooms.

 These plants don’t mind being planted under a thin canopy of evergreens as well, though they will produce fewer flowers if provided with less sun.

 Mock orange shrubs will do well with regular watering after a spring planting, and until established.